 Prepare for Cold Temperatures

-Blankets are a necessity during power outages.
-However, if your region experiences severe winter weather, you will need extra measures to keep you warm.
+Blankets are a necessity during power outages in the winter.
+However, if power goes out during severe weather, you will need to take extra measures.
 Include quality sleeping bags in your emergency power outage kit.
 Another great way to prepare for cold temperatures during a power outage is by investing in emergency thermal blankets.
 You can also store enough firewood if you have a wood fireplace or wood stove to heat your home during a power outage.

 Get Enough Cash

 Cash is necessary during a power outage.
-Some stores might be open, but they are unlikely to process credit cards.
-Also, cash machines might not be operational when there isn’t electricity.
-Therefore, keeping emergency cash in hand is vital for easy purchases when you replenish food or other necessary supplies in the house.
+Some stores might be open, but they may be unable to process credit cards.
+Also, remember that cash machines might not be operational when there isn’t electricity.
+Keeping emergency cash on hand is vital for easy purchases when you replenish food or other necessary supplies in the house.